Find out about the different types of care available, how it works and tips for arranging care so you can put the right care in place for your needs.

 Elderly care is something that, for most of us, we may need to consider as part of growing older.
 Although we might strive to be the healthiest, the most mobile and social version of ourselves as we age, there are many reasons why care can become part of our lives.
 A stroke, a fall, an unexpected illness – things can just happen that mean we need a little help to lead our best lives.

 Luckily, there are options if you need care, or you want to help a loved one receive the care and help that they need.
-Live-in care, home care, domiciliary care, residential care homes, sheltered accommodation and respite care are all types of care that could work well for your needs.
+Live-in care, home care, domiciliary care, companion care, residential care homes, sheltered accommodation and respite care are all types of care that could work well for your needs.

 The most important thing is to find the right care for your needs.
 The kind of care that will enable you to have the later life you want and deserve.
 To help you understand the kinds of care available, here is some useful information to help you get a really good start on your research into this important decision.